 But we don’t give up on God because in him we have hope.
 He gave us hope from the very start, as soon as our first parents sinned; he gave us hope when Jesus died for sinners; and he gives us hope as we look forward to the return of Jesus Christ, when he will return to put all things right, banishing death, sickness, suffering, sorrow, and every other ill that came as the result of Adam’s sin.
 We have every reason to hope and not give up.

 The Prince of the Power of the Air

 If God is not doing anything about suffering; if all this demonstrates a God who is not worthy of trust and worship; then what is?
 What more could he do?
 He didn’t have to do anything – it was and is, after all, humanity which rebelled against their Creator.
 God was under no obligation to humanity whatsoever.
-No – to accuse God of being unwilling or unable to do anything about suffering is rank ingratitude and wilful disobedience; to reject God because “There is so much senseless pain and misery in the world that I came to find it impossible to believe that there is a good and loving God who is in control” (Ehrman,2010, p.
-17) is blasphemy.
+No – to accuse God of being unwilling or unable to do anything about suffering is rank ingratitude and wilful disobedience; to reject God because there is so much “senseless pain and misery” in the worldis blasphemy.